GalsenDev221/made.in.senegal/CONTRIBUTING.md

-# Guidelines

-## Contributing a Project
+# Contribute to this Project

+👋🏽 Thanks for showing interest and helping out <br>
+If you get stuck somewhere, contact us on **[Twitter](https://twitter.com/galsendev221)** 🤙🏾

+## Requirements 🎯

+No special skills are required, just knowing how to handle an MD file and have all the information about the project you want to add to this list 😉

+## Some rules to follow 📌

-To add a new project to the collection, please ensure they meet the following requirements arranged in order of importance
+To add a new project to the collection, please ensure they respect the following requirements arranged in order of importance ⭐

-* The project must be **made in Senegal** as the name implies :grin:.
+* The project must be **made in Senegal** as the name implies.

 * The project must be open source.

-* The project must have global use - meaning it's not made just for use by Nigerians and there really is no geographical limitation for anyone that may be interested in using this project.

-* The project should not be a list of some sort.
+* The project should have at least 1 stars.

 * Try to add the project to it's appropriate alphabetical location.

-## Contributing to Repo showcase website

-There is a webpage that has been developed by awesome members of the community used to view the contents of this repo in a very pleasing manner.
-If you'd like to contribute to this website, please try to follow these steps:

-* If you are fixing a bug or adding a new feature, please create a branch for it.

-* Make Pull requests as descriptive as possible.

-* Every other best practice recommended when contributing to a project.
+* Ensure to provide a social media url of the creator of the project outside GitHub.

+* The project must have global use - meaning it's not made just for use by Senegalese and there really is no geographical limitation for anyone that may be interested in using this project.

+### Jajeuf 😜